ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Values are like fingerprints.
-Nobody's are the same, but you leave 'em all over everything you do. — Elvis Presley
+> **Citacao:** If you do what you've always done, you'll get what you've always gotten. — Tony Robbins

 fim do arquivo